SeSa-1988/django-docker-starter/README.md

     "127.0.0.1",
 ]
 ```
+5. Restart the containers (this time including the tailwind container)
+`make restart`

+6. Start a shell in the django container
+`make shell`

-5. Install Tailwind CSS dependencies, by running the following command:
+7. Install Tailwind CSS dependencies, by running the following command in the django container: <br>
 ```python
 python manage.py tailwind install
 ```

-6. The Django Tailwind comes with a simple base.html template located at your_tailwind_app_name/templates/base.html.
+8. The Django Tailwind comes with a simple base.html template located at your_tailwind_app_name/templates/base.html.
 You can always extend or delete it if you already have a layout.

 If you are not using the base.html template that comes with Django Tailwind, add `{% tailwind_css %}` to the base.html template: